They say…

 Even the most experienced beer taster ultimately comes up against subjective judgement and hazy guesses about brewers’ intentions when evaluating beers, particularly those that push the envelope of categories.
 Plenty of professionals struggle with lambics and the new wild beers inspired by them, and once as a table captain at a beer competition I had to manage a serious argument with some members of my team – including a rather good professional brewer – who felt Samuel Adams Triple Bock should be disqualified as it wasn’t a beer.

-I mention this as I’m not sure where I should stand on this particular, rather extraordinary, beer, which I tasted at an international beer tasting at the in Leeds.
+I mention this as I’m not sure where I should stand on this particular, rather extraordinary, beer, which I tasted at an international beer at the in Leeds.
 It originates from Birra del Borgo, one of the most widely acclaimed of the new breed of small Italian craft brewers.

 Founded by former biochemist and home brewer Leonardo Di Vincenzo in 2005, the brewery now operates on two sites in the small village of Borgorese.
 Its best known brand is ReAle, one of the earlier European takes on a modern American pale ale, but it makes a wide range of seasonals and specials often incorporating unusual techniques and ingredients.